oicr-gsi/cbioportal_tools/README.md

 ### `janus.py import`

-This face will take either a complete study or a
+This face will take either a complete study or a `gene-panel` file and will upload them to a target cBioPortal instance and restart it.

+### `janus.py remove`

+This face will remove a study from a target instance given a `cancer_study_id`, and will automatically restart the instance.

+### `janus.py query`

+This face will query an instance for `cancer-type`s and `gene-panel`s.
+It should grow to query more properties.

 ## Contributing: